Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube: Standard Model fits to pseudo-Dirac reality

 \section{Standard Model fits to pseudo-Dirac reality}

-We also considered how a maximum likelihood fit for source flux parameters (normalization and spectral index) which assumed a Standard Model hypothesis would perform if the data was truly pseudo-Dirac.
-In ~\Cref{fig:fit_spectral_index} we plot the relative error on a SM fit of the spectral index, as a function of the true spectral index $\gamma_{\text{true}}$ and the value of the uniform pseudo-Dirac mass splitting $\delta m^2$.
+We also consider how a maximum likelihood fit for source flux parameters (normalization and spectral index) which assumed a Standard Model hypothesis would perform if the data was truly pseudo-Dirac.
+In ~\Cref{fig:fit_spectral_index} we plot the absolute and relative errors on a SM fit of NGC~1068's spectral index, as a function of the true spectral index $\gamma_{\text{true}}$ and the value of the uniform pseudo-Dirac mass splitting $\delta m^2$.
+In this study we again assume near-perfect energy reconstruction.

 In our binned likelihood analysis, each value of $\delta m^2$ results in a deficit of events in some combination of energy bins.
 Depending on the value of the spectral index, the SM hypothesis may or may not predict many events in those bins, which means the deficit may or may not be significant.
 If a significant number of events go missing in low energy bins, the SM hypothesis will overfit the spectral index, preferring a flatter distribution.
 Conversely, if a significant number of events go missing in high energy bins, the spectral index best fit value will underestimate the true value.